Board of Directors

-Pat is the executive director of Fossil Rim Wildlife Center.
+Pat is retired as the executive director of Fossil Rim Wildlife Center.
 Prior to joining Fossil Rim, he was director of the Johannesburg Zoo, and was a founder of the Pan African Zoo and Aquarium Association.
 Dr. Condy also served as director of South Africa’s National Antarctic Research Program.

 Animals, Science, Environment Director — Walt Disney Parks and Resorts

 Heather is currently director of animals, science, and environment for Walt Disney Parks and Resorts, leading a department that has responsibility for strategic planning and integration, animal records and regulatory affairs, standards, safety, communication and talent management.